helange23/nvif/README.md

 ```

 See `nilm_example.ipynb` for an example of how to use the algorithm in the context of a synthetic problem inspired by Non-Intrusive Load Monitoring.
 This readme file will be expanded upon soon.

+## Frequently Asked Questions
+* Why does the time required per epoch vary over time?
+  * Most of the time is spent sampling _without replacement_ from the auxiliary distribution $Q$.
+Sampling without replacement according to pre-defined inclusion probabilities is difficult and in some cases even impossible.
+The difficulty of sampling without replacement increases when the distribution to sample from has lower entropy.
+During training, the entropy of $Q$ decreases (in the beginning most states have the same probability) making the sampling step more time consuming.
+* Is the model that is being performed learning and inference on a Factorial Hidden Markov Model (FMM)?
+  * __No!__ FMMs make the assumption that the individual latent chains are marginally indepedent.
+NVIF does not require this assumption making the class of models that NVIF can perform inference and learning on a lot richer.
+Speficially for NILM, the 'independence between chains'-assumption is oftentimes not great because, from experience, you want to constrain the number of latent states that switch states.
+* What are potential avenues for future work?
+  * The underlying sampler (Yves Tilles elimination sampler) is slow but accurate.
+There are faster but less accurate alternatives such as, e.g. the Pareto sampler.
+Studying the effects of swapping out the sampler might considerably speed up inference.
+  * The main contribution of NVIF is an approximate algorithm for inference and learning in temporal models with binary latent states.
+However, little research has gone into the best instantiations (`p_zz` and `p_xz`) to solve e.g. Non-Intrusive Load Monitoring or Energy Disaggregation.
+The performance of NVIF can most likely improved substantially by finding better choices for `p_zz` and `p_xz`.
+  * So far, NVIF has only been evaluated in the context of NILM, applying the algorithm to other problems that require inference of binary latent states might be interesting.